Mar 3, 2026

 DrawSQL

 DrawSQL is built specifically for database diagrams.
 You can import a SQL script, design schemas visually, and export DDL scripts.
+Supports organizing projects into workspaces for structured schema management.

 Pros: